-By choosing UAS, you choose a university whose main priority is to meet the demand of the labor market and which gives itself the means to do so.
+By choosing UAS, you choose a university whose hand priority is to meet the demand of the labor market and which gives itself the means to do so.

-By choosing UAS, you are choosing a high-quality, internationally-oriented education based on innovation, the availability of cutting-edge technologies and an institution that gives a great importance to the student and his personal development.
+By choosing UAS, you are choosing a high-quality, internationally-oriented education innovation-based, the availability of cutting-edge technologies and an institution that gives a great importance to the student and his personal development.

-By choosing UAS, you choose a curriculum, which, in addition to building strong technical skills, prepares you for the working environment in companies and thus offering you the greatest chances of employability.
+By choosing UAS, you choose a curriculum, which, in addition to building strong technical skills, prepare you for the working environment in companies and thus offering you the greatest chances of employability.

 An international student is any person enrolled at the University who does not have the status of Tunisian citizen or permanent resident as regulated by the immigration law.